 - Travel with like-minded people

-About Norma Hawthorne, Executive Director.
-I am a writer and artist with a background in university administration.
-I grew up in Los Angeles, lived in San Francisco, Indiana, and Virginia, and then migrated to Chapel Hill, North Carolina.
-My husband and I have been invited by an indigenous family to live with them in Teotitlan del Valle, a Zapotec village in Oaxaca, Mexico.
+About Norma Schafer.
+I am a writer, photographer and artist with a background in university administration.
+I grew up in Los Angeles, lived in San Francisco, Indiana, and Virginia, and then migrated to Chapel Hill, North Carolina, for work.
+In late 2020, in the midst of covid, I decided to sell my Durham, NC condo, buy land and build a home in Taos, New Mexico, where I live now.
+In 2005, I was invited by Eric’s family to live with them in Teotitlan del Valle, a Zapotec village located forty minutes from the colonial capital of Oaxaca, Mexico.

-I am committed to preserving the arts and cultural traditions of indigenous people who have lived in the Oaxaca Valley for over 8,000 years.
-My vision is to facilitate intercultural exchange programs with Oaxaca artists and artisans and to broaden opportunities for visitors to have authentic, personal learning experiences in Oaxaca.
+We are committed to preserving the arts and cultural traditions of indigenous people who have lived in the Oaxaca Valley for over 8,000 years.
+Our vision is to facilitate intercultural exchange programs with Oaxaca artists and artisans and to broaden opportunities for visitors to have authentic, personal learning experiences in Oaxaca.

 In 2008-2009, she served as chair of the Nursing Advancement Professionals Network of the American Association of Colleges of Nursing.
 Before that, she served on of the board of directors of the international University Continuing Education Association.

-She worked in universities — Indiana University, University of Virginia, George Washington University — for over 25 years, in academic marketing, communications, business development, continuing education, corporate and community relations, and public affairs.
+She worked in universities — Indiana University, University of Virginia, George Washington University, University of North Carolina — for over 25 years, in academic marketing, communications, business development, continuing education, corporate and community relations, and public affairs.

-A fiber and jewelry artist and published fiction writer and poet, Norma also has traveled off-the-beaten path in China, Thailand, Australia, Malaysia, Israel, Singapore, Guatemala, Panama and Mexico, in addition to “mainstream” travel in France and Italy.
+A fiber and jewelry artist and published fiction writer and poet, Norma also has traveled off-the-beaten path in Japan, China, Morocco, Thailand, Australia, Malaysia, Israel, Singapore, Guatemala, Panama and Mexico, in addition to “mainstream” travel in Spain, France and Italy.